Seravo/woocommerce-mws-sync/readme.txt

 WooCommerce and the Amazon Seller Central.
 Also, make sure SKU names don't clash for any products you don't want to syncronise vai this plugin.

 4. Installation done!
-The first sync should
+The first sync should happen within the first 30 minutes, as MWS generates the first inventory report.

 == Frequently Asked Questions ==